norvalbv/portfolio/public/blogs/legal-ramifications-with-web-accessibility.md

 To comply with the law, UK website owners must therefore make **‘reasonable adjustments'** so that their web content is accessible to people with disabilities – not wait for disabled people to tell them their site in inaccessible. **The EQA itself does not outline the technical accessibility standards it requires of websites.
 So, in practice, the safest bet for organisations is to ensure their web content adheres to WCAG 2.1 Level AA standards.**

-#### Taking Legal Action

-So far, the legal action taken against companies is minor.
-A few companies have faced legal action brought by The Royal National Institute for the Blind (RNIB).
-As an example, In March 2023 [BBC News](https://www.bbc.co.uk/news/uk-northern-ireland-65100390) reported on the £3,000 settlement awarded to a blind man over inaccessible content.
-Stephen Campbell was unable to access the Health and Social Care Northern Ireland (HSCNI) website to apply for promotion.
-As a screen reader user, he was unable to activate the online process using his screen reader software.
-He was also unable to find any information for reasonable adjustments to be made for him to apply.  **However, given that the Government has adopted the WCAG 2.1 level AA as a suitable standard for public sector sites (see below) and it is more broadly recognised as a ‘good’ approach, any site which met these guidelines would have a very strong defence against any legal action.**

-It's important to note that country-specific accessibility guidelines applies to where the product is shipped.
-If you're distributing an international product that meets the requirements in country A but not in country B, you could still be fined.
-The above fine is also UK-specific, and other countries have different legality and penalties involved.
-I posted [this thread to Reddit](https://www.reddit.com/r/webdev/comments/15fclvx/should_i_be_concerned_about_the_legality_of_web/) about the legality impact, it seems the gold standard is AA so if that's covered, you should be fine internationally.
-People are also mentioning that their companies have been fined *six digits* for inaccessible websites, so the penalties can be subjective per region.

 ### [Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations (2018)](https://www.legislation.gov.uk/ukpga/1995/50/contents)

 While the EQA set a baseline for web accessibility legislation in the UK, digital accessibility protection was beefed up for the public sector in September 2018 with the introduction of the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations.